monero-project/monero/docs/BLOCK_HASHING.md

 ## Background

 In Bitcoin, block IDs and Proof-of-Work (PoW) hashes are calculated the same way, which is why on-chain block IDs always start with many 0s.
-However, in Monero, block IDs and PoW hashes are calcuated using different hash functions and slightly different inputs.
+However, in Monero, block IDs and PoW hashes are calculated using different hash functions and slightly different inputs.
 This is because the hash functions used for PoW (CryptoNight and RandomX) are much slower to run than other cryptographic hash functions, specifically Keccak256, which Monero uses for block IDs.
 By contrast, Bitcoin uses SHA-256 for both block IDs and PoW.
 The reason that CryptoNight and RandomX were chosen for PoW in Monero is to protect against